hzeller/blisplay/README.md

-The component choice was based on what I had lying around at home, but a future iteration of this board will be more compact, e.g. by using NCV7751 chips that contain 12 drivers and an SPI interface in one package.
+The component choice was based on what I had lying around at home, but a future iteration of this board will be more compact, e.g. by using NCV7751 chips that contain 12 drivers and an SPI interface in one package (or maybe TLE94112 with half-bridges).

 ![Rendering of coil-driver board](./img/driver-board-rendering.png) |
     ![Image of soldered coil-driver board](./img/driver-board-real.jpg)